 We are an "emerging growth company," as defined in the JOBS Act.
 For as long as we continue to be an emerging growth company, we may take advantage of exemptions from various reporting requirements that are applicable to other public companies that are not emerging growth companies, including (1) not being required to comply with the auditor attestation requirements of Section 404 of the Sarbanes-Oxley Act of 2002 ("Section 404"), (2) reduced disclosure obligations regarding executive compensation in this Annual Report on Form 10-K and periodic reports and proxy statements, and (3) exemptions from the requirements of holding a nonbinding advisory vote on executive compensation and stockholder approval of any golden parachute payments not previously approved.
 We could be an emerging growth company for up to five years, although circumstances could cause us to lose that status earlier, including if the market value of the shares of Class A common stock held by non-affiliates exceeds \$700 million as of the last business day of our most recently completed second fiscal quarter, or if we have total annual gross revenue of \$1.07 billion or more during any fiscal year before that time, in which case we would no longer be an emerging growth company as of the following December 31.
 Additionally, if we issue more than \$1.0 billion in non-convertible debt during any three-year period before December 31, 2026, we would cease to be an emerging growth company immediately.
 We cannot predict if investors will find the shares of Class A common stock less attractive because we may rely on these exemptions.
-If some investors find the shares of Class A common stock less attractive as a result, there may be a less active trading market for the shares of Class A common stock, and the stock price may be more volatile.
+If some investors find the shares of Class A common stock less attractive because we may rely on these exemptions.
+If some investors find the shares of Class A common stock less attractive because we may rely on these exemptions.
+If some investors find the shares of Class A common stock less attractive because we may rely on these exemptions.
+If some investors find the shares of Class A common stock less attractive as a result